viniciusgerevini/clyde/LANGUAGE.md

 External variables can be accessed using the `@` prefix.
 They are saved outside the dialogue data and the interpreter should provide callbacks to fetch and update these variables.

-They are useful when dealing with data that belongs to your game and shouldn't be persisted with the dialogue.
+They are useful when dealing with data that belongs to your game and shouldn't be persisted within the dialogue data.
 They can be set and used in the dialogue like this:

 ```
 -- set